gatsbyjs/gatsby/docs/contributing/docs-contributions/how-to-write-a-plugin-readme.md

     code example

-//See this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) on how to format code examples.
+See this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) on how to format code examples.

 This section could also include before-and-after examples of data when the plugin is enabled, if applicable.